top of page

 https://www.mondaq.com/australia/public-order/1653270/cops-gone-wild-nsw-police-officers-consistently-commit-brutality-with-impunity?utm_source=chatgpt.com

-GP BLAMES ROTTEN CULTURE IN NT POLICE FOR OFFICERS' SUICIDES - 2025 NT
+GP BLAMES ROTTEN CULTURE IN NT POLICE FOR OFFICERS' SUICIDES - 2025 NORTHERN TERRITORY

 A doctor has blamed what he described as a "rotten culture" in the NT police force for Constable Michael Deutrom's suicide in 2022, as he defended his treatment plan at a coronial inquest.
 Constable Deutrom was one of three NT police officers who took their own life in the first half of 2022.